 What follows is 27 millennial marketing statistics that will transform your marketing as you look to target the world’s most powerful demographic.

 According to 2019 data, the number of millennials exceeds 80 million.
 They are one of the biggest generations in the US workforce and will soon overtake baby boomers, making millennial customers very valuable and significant on account of their purchasing power and spending habits.

 This means that around 30% of the retail market’s sales will come out of millennial pockets.
 Millennial consumer trends indicate that the generation has more cash at their disposal and the eagerness to spend it, so the retail industry can look forward to better profits, given the millennial buying power.

 What is the best way to market to millennials?
 With the aid of social media, millennial consumers spread the news about specific brands or services they prefer.
-This generation can be remarkably loyal if you are willing to give them what they need — 80% of millennials report that when they locate a brand they like, they keep coming back to it.
+Digital marketing agencies need to be aware that this generation can be remarkably loyal if you are willing to give them what they need — 80% of millennials report that when they locate a brand they like, they keep coming back to it.